raganwald/cafeaulife/README.md

        swssse

     sw        se

-For a square of size eight, these intermediate results results are all at time `t+1`.
-But for the sake of generalization, let's grab the velocity from any one of our sub-squares:

-          # ...

-          velocity: @nw.velocity

 To make our algorithm scale recursively, we can't use a square that has a different geometric relationship for squares of size eight than squares of size four.
 We need a square of size `2^(n-1)`.
 The simplest solution would be to simply trim what we have: